Bill Robinson: Final appearances

 The last theatrical project for Robinson was to have been Two Gentlemen from the South, with James Barton as the master and Robinson as his servant, in which the black and white roles reverse and eventually the two come together as equals, but the show did not open.

 Robinson's final public appearance in 1949, a few weeks before his death, was as a surprise guest on Ted Mack's The Original Amateur Hour, in which he emotionally embraced a competitor on the show who had tap-danced for the audience.
-A friend remarked "he was handing over his crown, like him saying 'this is my good-bye.'"
+A friend remarked "he was handing over his crown, like him saying 'this is my goodbye.'"

 Personal life and death

 Little is known of Robinson's first marriage to Lena Chase in 1907.
-They separated in 1916, and the marriage ended in 1922.
+They separated in 1916, and the divorce was finalized in 1922.
 His second wife was Fannie S. Clay whom he married shortly after his divorce from Chase.
 They divorced in 1943.
 His third marriage was in 1944 to Elaine Plaines in Columbus, Ohio, and they remained together until Robinson's death in 1949.
 There were no children from any of the marriages.

 Political figures and celebrities appointed Robinson an honorary mayor of Harlem, a lifetime member of policemen's associations and fraternal orders, and a mascot of the New York Giants.
 Robinson reciprocated with open-handed generosity and frequently credited the White dancer James Barton for his contribution to his dancing style.

-Despite being the highest-paid Black performer of the first half of the 20th century, earning more than US$2 million during his lifetime, Robinson died penniless on November 25, 1949, from heart failure.
+Despite being the highest-paid black performer of the first half of the 20th century, earning more than US$2 million during his lifetime, Robinson died penniless on November 25, 1949, from heart failure.
 His funeral was arranged and paid for by longtime friend and television host Ed Sullivan.
 Robinson lay in repose at the 369th Infantry Regiment Armory in Harlem, where an estimated 32,000 people filed past his open casket to pay their last respects.
 The schools in Harlem were closed for a half-day so that children could attend or listen to the funeral, which was broadcast over the radio.
 Reverend Adam Clayton Powell Sr. conducted the service at the Abyssinian Baptist Church, and New York Mayor William O'Dwyer gave the eulogy.
+His honorary pallbearers were Duke Ellington, Joe Lewis, Bob Hope, Jackie Robinson, Joe DiMaggio, and Irving Berlin.
 Robinson is buried in the Cemetery of the Evergreens, Brooklyn, New York.